 2. Get medical help.

 When seeking medical help, you need to make sure your injuries are documented, so make sure that you get a diagnosis on record.
-Under PA law, you may need to see a doctor that is on a list that your employer provides.
+Under PA law, you may need to see a doctor that is on a list that your employer provides, you could be referred for physio if your injury requires, with companies like Burleigh Physio.
 For more information on which doctor to see, read our Common Questions section below.
 As soon as you are physically able, get legal help.

 3. Keep records regarding the time you miss from work.